ADS-Uncertainty/ADS-Deep-Learning/README.md

 3. [Pictures](https://github.com/ADS-Uncertainty/ADS-Deep-Learning/tree/main/Pic/Figure_5): The complete results of the overlap in highly-uncertain samples identified by MC Dropout and Deep Ensembles under different noise levels.

 ## Dependencies
-* First step is to install the dependencies using requirements.txt file
+* Support Python 3.5 and above.
+For a list of dependencies see requirements.txt

   ```python
   pip install -r requirements.txt